 London is famous for its many parks.
 There are so many to choose from, and they all have something different to offer.
 One park that is sure to become a favourite for any visitor to London is Holland Park.

-Centrally located, this park is a stones throw from famous Portobello Road and Kensington Palace.
+Centrally located, this park is a stone’s throw from famous Portobello Road and Kensington Palace.
 Holland Park has expansive green space, perfect for picnics or outdoor activities.
 There is also the annual Holland Park Opera, and a beautiful Dutch tulip garden.
-However, the real highlight are the peacocks in Holland park which roam freely.
+However, the real highlight is the peacocks in Holland Park which roam freely.

 Holland Park is easiest to reach by taking the tube to either High Street Kensington or Holland Park station.
 You can also walk from Kensington Park or the Notting Hill area as it is not too far.
 It is completely free to enter all areas of the park.